sqlballs/mSQLg2c/modules/02-AuditingYour DataEstateArchitecture.md

 There are various levels of tools you can use to build a pipeline, from using a scripting or command language, all the way to a fully dedicated Data Pipeline environment.
 Each has benefits and costs to consider.

 <h4>Non-Dedicated Data Movement Systems</h4>
-Processes, Scripts, and Platform-Specific tools move data from a sink to another sink either on a schedule, manually, or through some data trigger.
+Processes, Scripts, and platform-specific tools move data from a sink to another sink either on a schedule, manually, or through some data trigger.
 They can push the data from one system to another, or pull the data from one system into another.

-PowerShell is a tool shipped with all modern version of Microsoft Windows, and it is available for other platforms as well.
+<i>PowerShell</i> is a tool shipped with all modern version of Microsoft Windows, and it is available for other platforms as well.
 It has the ability to work with files, e-mail, schedules, cloud environments such as Microsoft Azure, it can interface with SQL Server on-premises as well as all major database vendors, and much more.
 It is possible to build a complete Data Pipeline with a scripting language such as PowerShell, but care should be taken to ensure that security and maintainability are considered when defining a manual Data Pipeline.

 You can find a <a href="https://www.powershellgallery.com/">large variety of code examples and libraries in the PowerShell Gallery</a>.

 <h4>SQL Server Integration Services</h4>
-One of the most mature tools in the SQL Server ecostructure is <a href="https://learn.microsoft.com/en-us/sql/integration-services/sql-server-integration-services?view=sql-server-ver16">SQL Server Integration Services</a>, or SSIS.
+One of the most mature tools in the SQL Server ecostructure is <a href="https://learn.microsoft.com/en-us/sql/integration-services/sql-server-integration-services?view=sql-server-ver16"><i>SQL Server Integration Services</i></a>, or SSIS.
 SSIS can run in an on-premises and in-VM SQL Server, and its packages can also work within the Azure Data Factory tool described next.
 SSIS is a complete platform for building data integration and data transformations solutions.
 SSIS can copy or extract files, load data into databases or data warehouses, clean and mine data, and manage SQL Server objects and data.
 <p></p>
 In SSIS, you define data connections, and tie them together with tasks.
 You have full visibility into the metadata of SSIS, and it has routing, notification, alerting, retry logic, and rudimentary path logic included.
 <p></p>